-Procedure for supervision of pupils at the end of early morning activities.
-All pupil are dismissed at 8.40 and make their way directly to the classrooms.
+Year 1 and 2 pupils are dismissed at 8.40am and Years 3 - 6 at 8.35am and are taken to the playground area, unless it is raining, then they make their own way to their classroom and make their way directly to the classrooms.
 All teaching staff are in classrooms from 8.35am and staff are on hand in school to support pupils as necessary.